On Borel subalgebras of quantum groups

 \begin{narrow}[left=-1cm]

 \end{narrow}~\\

+for suitable values $\lambda,\lambda'$ which not necessarily fulfill the condition on $\lambda\lambda'$.
 Most entries in the table follow simply by subtracting suitable multiples of one another (and ignoring possible $K$-powers).
-The entry involving $EK^{-1}+c_FF+c_KK^{-1}$ and $K^i$ comes from the fact that $K$ commutes differently with $E,F$, so suitable commutators return the individual summands, again up to $K$-powers.
+The entry involving $EK^{-1}+c_FF+c_KK^{-1}$ and $K$ comes from the fact that $K$ commutes differently with $E,F$, so suitable commutators return the individual summands, again up to $K$-powers.

-Clearly $U$ is not basic.
+Clearly, $U$ is not basic.
 When the elements generate some $B_{\lambda,\lambda'}$ but fail the condition on $\lambda\lambda'$, then as we saw their commutator $[EK^{-1}+\lambda K^{-1}, F+\lambda'K^{-1}]_{q^2}$ is a linear combination of $1$ and $K^{-2}$ with non-zero coefficients, so the generated algebra contains $K^{-2}$.
 This situation is very similar to $U$, and indeed since every irreducible $U$-module $L(k,\pm)$ restricts to an irreducible over this algebra, thus we obtain irreducible higher-dimensional representations.

 So the only remaining cases are when these two generators are equal, or when they generate $U^{\geq0},U^{\leq0}$ or when they generate $B_{\lambda,\lambda'}$. \end{proof}